Unscripted DC

 When RPP Is Enforced

-Evenings, weekends (outside Georgetown), and federal holidays are generally not enforced — but always read the sign for your specific block.
+Evenings, weekends (outside Georgetown), and federal holidays: Generally not enforced — but always read the sign for your specific block.

 The Two-Hour Rule for Non-Residents